f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

  Now we have a python3 interpreter running in a Fedora containered machine with the `requirements.txt` installed.

  We added:
- * `-it` option to run the container interactivelly
+ * `-it` option to run the container interactively
- * we aded `python3` at the end of the command to tell the container waht commando to run
+ * we aded `python3` at the end of the command to tell the container what commando to run

-Note that if que type `quit()` or `Control+D` we will quit the interpreter and the container.
+Note that if we type `quit()` or `Control+D` we will quit the interpreter and the container.
 We sometimes would like ti run `/bin/bash` so we can invoke python interpreters from there.

 ## Running code in different environments
 So far we have seen how to set up different environments.
-We will cover some interesting and usefull ways of running code.
+We will cover some interesting and useful ways of running code.

 ### Jupyter Notebooks
 We have already described what is a Jupyter Notebook, now is the moment to see how to develop code with this tool.